giulioforesto/singing-crowd/README.md

 Though, if the distribution is uniform, this won't happen.

-So the question is: **does a crowd sing better than single individuals even with a uniform distribution?** If yes, is the difference of quality comparable with the improvement given a slight concentration of good singers?
+So the question is: **does a crowd sing better than single individuals even with a uniform distribution?** If yes, is the difference of quality comparable with the improvement given by a concentration of good singers?

 ## Pitch test
-We play with the well known *Happy birthday* song with one or several voices.
+We play the well known *Happy birthday* song with one or several voices.
 At each note, for each voice, we disturb its frequency randomly higher or lower in a given range and with a given distribution.
 All voices and all notes, for a given recording, have the same range and distribution.

 ![available distributions missing!](img/distributions.png "Available distributions")